 A Systems View of Change and Equity

 I approach my work through the understanding that programs operate within larger social and institutional systems.
-Effective evaluation requires more than measuring short-term outcomes—it requires examining the structures, relationships, and policies that shape people’s lives and influence results.
+Effective evaluation requires more than measuring short-term outcomes — it requires examining the structures, relationships, and policies that shape people's lives and influence results.
 My work focuses on uncovering how programs interact with these systems, identifying leverage points for improvement, and building pathways toward greater equity and inclusion.

 Understanding People, Culture, and Context

 This perspective keeps my work grounded in empathy and cultural understanding.
-It ensures that findings are not abstract, but actionable—rooted in the actual experiences of those who engage with programs every day.
+It ensures that findings are not abstract, but actionable — rooted in the actual experiences of those who engage with programs every day.

 Bridging Research and Practice

 A defining feature of my work is the ability to translate complex research into tools and insights that practitioners can use.
-I transform theoretical concepts into practical frameworks—logic models that clarify pathways of change, learning agendas that guide reflection, and performance measures that support adaptive management.
+I transform theoretical concepts into practical frameworks — logic models that clarify pathways of change, learning agendas that guide reflection, and performance measures that support adaptive management.

 Rather than treating evaluation as a compliance requirement, I help organizations view it as a dynamic process of learning and growth.
 I design evaluations that foster curiosity, transparency, and continuous improvement.
 My clients often find that once they have systems for collecting and interpreting meaningful data, evaluation becomes a source of empowerment rather than an obligation.
+That's the shift that happens when data becomes human — it stops being something organizations endure and starts being something they use to get better.

 Strengthening Nonprofit Strategy and Learning